 What I tell our team is you cannot control bad cards.
 For example, if a tax return has under-reported $100,000 in income, you are probably not going to be able to hide that.
 The advantage that you get in an audit is you can control the order in which the cards are being dealt.

-The very first thing that we do in an audit is to know why the taxpayer has been audited.
+The very first thing that we do in an audit is to find out why the taxpayer has been audited.
 We look at the return and then we go through a pre-audit.
 We put the tax return through more scrutiny than what the IRS is going to put it through.

 We are looking for issues that could come up and determine whether they are a big deal, a little deal or not a deal at all.
-We are actively looking at those issues and we are prescreening things.
+We are actively looking at all the issues and we are prescreening things.

 It is to the advantage of the client in that situation, to just come out and admit that there has been $100,000 under-reported.
-The reason for that is by coming out in the beginning and saying that, is you are going to avoid all the penalties and all the presumptions that the auditor has about fraudulent action.
-You are going to get yourself out of much more than you would by trying to hide the ball on one-hundred grand.
+If the taxpayer does that up front, that will help us to avoid all the penalties and all the presumptions that the auditor has about fraudulent action.
+You are going to get yourself out of much more than you would by trying to hide the ball on $100K.

 If there are things that you can hide the ball from the auditor on, then you are going to present things strategically.
-For example, if you are missing receipts, then you will provide a general sample.
+If you are missing receipts, then you will need to provide a general sample.
 If one tax year looks better than the other, you will present the ‘18 data versus the ‘17 data or vice versa.

-Audits are a fluid strategy, but by pre-auditing a tax return, if I organize the material appropriately and then control the presentation, you are going to have a much higher success rate in an audit than if you just show up with a whole bunch of documents and just hand them over to the auditor.
+Audits are a fluid strategy, but if I perform a pre-audit on your tax return, organize the material appropriately and then control the presentation, you will have a much higher success rate in an audit than if you just show up with a bunch of documents and hand them over to the auditor.

-The most important thing that you can do in an audit from a strategic perspective, is to control the flow of information, control the pace of the audit, and to move the auditor through the playing field as you think they should move.
-Do not have them dictate how the audit goes.
+From a strategic perspective, the most important thing that you can do in an audit is to control the flow of information, control the pace of the audit, and to move the auditor through the playing field as you think they should move.
+Do not let them dictate how your audit is played.